setrar/Business/FinancialStatements/Speech0.md

 <img src=images/Key-Financial-Figures.png width='40%' height='40%' > </img>

-Moving to our financial key indicators, our gross profit margin has remained stable at around 25%, demonstrating our ability to manage production costs effectively.
+Moving to our financial key indicators, our gross profit margin hopefully will remain stable at around 35%, demonstrating our ability to manage production costs effectively.
 Our net profit margin has seen a slight improvement to 18%, indicative of our operational efficiencies and stringent cost control measures.

 <img src=images/Key-Financial-Indicators.png width='40%' height='40%' > </img>